-The YouthCare Pharmacy and Therapeutics (P&T) Committee continually evaluates the therapeutic classes included in the PDL.
+The YouthCare Utilization Management Committee (UMC) continually evaluates the therapeutic classes included in the PDL.
 The committee is composed of the YouthCare Medical Director, the YouthCare pharmacy program director (Pharmacy Program Director), and several community-based primary care physicians and specialists.
-The primary purpose of the P&T Committee is to assist in developing and monitoring the YouthCare PDL and to establish programs and procedures that promote the appropriate and cost-effective use of medications.

-The P&T committee schedules meetings at least quarterly during the year and coordinates therapeutic class reviews with the parent company's national P&T Committee.
+The primary purpose of the UMC is to assist in developing and monitoring the YouthCare PDL and to establish programs and procedures that promote the appropriate and cost-effective use of medications.
+The UMC schedules meetings at least quarterly during the year and coordinates therapeutic class reviews with the parent company's national UMC.